-Kelley hails from Rhode Island is an A.B.
-Degree Candidate in Government at Harvard College She is a manager at Harvard Student Agencies and an active member of a variety of student organization, including the John Adams Society, the Network of Enlightened Women and Harvard Right to Life.
+Kelley hails from Rhode Island and is an A.B.
+Degree Candidate in Government at Harvard College.
+She is a manager at Harvard Student Agencies and an active member of a variety of student organization including the John Adams Society, and the Network of Enlightened Women.

 Meredith Jones '19

 Meredith is in the Class of 2019 at Harvard College and studies Classical Languages & Literatures.
 Originally from Atlanta, Georgia, she enjoys bringing a bit of the South to Harvard.
-She is the President of the student organization, Harvard Right to Life, is on the Catholic Student Association leadership team, and is a member of the John Adams Society and Harvard College Children's Stories."
+She was the President of the student organization, Harvard Right to Life, and is a member of the John Adams Society and Harvard College Children's Stories.

 Caden Petersmeyer '19

 Caden is an A.B.
 Degree Candidate in Social Studies for the Harvard College class of 2019.
 Originating in Washington D.C., Caden is a member of both of Harvard’s undergraduate debating societies including The John Adams Society, and he is a founding member and the current Treasurer of the Harvard College Open Campus Initiative.

 Mathieu is a student at Boston College studying Philosophy in the Perspectives Program and Political Science.
 At BC, he is the founder of the Charles Carroll Society, Campus News Editor for The Torch, and a member of the St. Thomas More Society.
 His interests include political philosophy and the American conservative intellectual tradition.